Graph-Based Light-Curve Features for Robust Transient Classification: Data and Code Availability

 \section{Data and Code Availability}

-All code to reproduce feature construction, model training, ablations, and figures is publicly available at \url{https://github.com/JesusPetro/lightcurve-graph-features/blob/master}.
-The repository includes: (i) scripts for building HVG/DHVG/W-HVG features from the MANTRA light curves, (ii) training and evaluation pipelines for RF/ET/LGBM/XGB with cross-validation and threshold tuning, (iii) utilities to aggregate per-fold metrics, plot confusion matrices, PR–AUC, and feature importances, and (iv) configuration files with random seeds and hyperparameter ranges to ensure exact reproducibility.
+All code used in this study is publicly available at \url{https://github.com/JesusPetro/lightcurve-graph-features/blob/master}. {The repository contains the end-to-end workflow to (a) construct HVG/DHVG/W-HVG representations from MANTRA light curves, (b) train and evaluate the models under the object-level cross-validation protocol used in the paper, and (c) reproduce the main figures and summary tables.} {To facilitate exact replication of our evaluation regime, we also provide the list of object IDs included in the quality-controlled subset and the scripts implementing the filtering and Non--Tr. capping described in Section~\ref{sec:data}.}

-The MANTRA dataset \citep{Neira2020} is not redistributed; instructions to obtain the original labels and photometry and to reproduce our preprocessing (schema in Section~\ref{sec:data}) are provided in the README.
-Environment specifications (\texttt{requirements.txt} and a minimal \texttt{environment.yml}) are included.
-For archival reproducibility, we also provide the exact command lines and configuration used for the main run, and we report a commit hash in the camera-ready version.
+The MANTRA dataset \citep{Neira2020} is not redistributed; instructions to obtain the original labels and photometry and to run our preprocessing {from the raw MANTRA files} are provided in the README. {A minimal environment specification is included to ease installation and ensure consistent results across systems.} For archival reproducibility, we also provide the exact command lines and configuration used for the main run, {and we will report the corresponding commit hash in the camera-ready version.}